Incorporating Individual Teachings (aka Individual Contact Teaching Methods) into an Extension Horticulture Plan of Work and Report of Accomplishment

-Many horticultural Extension professionals conduct numerous consulting phone calls, send e-mails, visit offices, conduct research, and visit landscapes to solve horticultural problems and concerns.
-Although many Extension faculty members are initially unaware that they are educating clients when providing these services, these activities should be considered major educational methods.
+Horticultural Extension professionals conduct numerous consulting phone calls, send e-mails, host office visits, conduct research, and visit landscapes to solve horticultural problems and concerns.
+Although many Extension professionals are initially unaware that they are educating clients when providing these services, these activities should be recognized as important educational methods.
 The activities should also be planned by Extension faculty and reported in an Extension plan of work (POW) and in their annual report of accomplishments (ROA).

-Even though quantifying the impacts of this educational methodology can be challenging, the impacts are truly important because these services are valuable parts of Extension programming.
+Even though quantifying the impacts of this educational methodology can be challenging, the impacts are truly important because these services are a valuable component of Extension programming.
 An Extension program refers to a collection of educational activities that seek to achieve some specified outcomes among a particular audience (Israel, Harder, & Brodeur, 2012).
-The purpose of this article is to describe possible uses of individual teachings in an Extension faculty member's plan of work, suggest possible programming objectives, and recommend methods of evaluating these educational activities.
+The purpose of this article is to describe possible uses of individual teachings in an Extension professional’s plan of work, suggest possible programming objectives, and recommend methods of evaluating these educational activities.
+This document is intended for use by Extension faculty in all disciplines who educate individuals, and those working for UF/IFAS in horticulture will find the examples especially relevant.

 Throughout this article, landscape-site visits, e-mail and phone call consultations, and office visits will be collectively referred to as Individual Contact Teaching Methods (Seevers & Graham, 2012).
 These personalized educational opportunities allow the learner to seek clarification, incorporate new material into their existing knowledge, and develop a deeper understanding of information that is tailored to their needs (Guion, 2006).
 Beyond knowledge, the learner may acquire new capabilities, skills, or goals.
-As a result of educational programming, an Extension professional will likely see his or her clients make changes in patterns.
-County faculty working in environmental horticulture may find that the changes include reduction of landscape water overuse, adoption of the "right plant, right place" concept, and increased ability to properly identify pests.
+As a result of educational programming, an Extension professional will likely see their clients make changes in patterns.
+Extension professionals working in horticulture may find that the changes include reduction of landscape water overuse, adoption of the "right plant, right place" concept, and increased ability to properly identify pests.
 When planned thoughtfully, communicated clearly, and evaluated appropriately, Individual Contact Teaching can become a substantial part of an Extension program.

 The Extension Report of Accomplishments and Plan of Work